matheuristic/plan9port-config/README.md

 - `Asave`: Saves modified (i.e. unsaved) files in the running Acme instance to an autosave directory intermittently.
 See the subsection _Autosaving_ above.
+- `Arecentf`: Prints the most recently opened files logged to `$HOME/.acme/recentf` by `Atrackf`, up to a specified number (defaults to 20 if not specified), from least recent to most recent.
-- `Blog`: Monitors the Acme log, and append the name of each file as it is opened to `$HOME/.acme/recentf` or specified file.
+- `Atrackf`: Monitors the Acme log, and append the name of each file as it is opened to `$HOME/.acme/recentf` or specified file.
 If using, it is best to run at the start of each Acme session.
-- `Brecent`: Prints the most recently opened files logged to `$HOME/.acme/recentf` by `Blog`, up to a specified number (defaults to 20 if not specified), from least recent to most recent.
 - `c+`: Comment.
 Specify an argument to change the comment prefix from the default `#`.
 - `c-`: Uncomment.
 An argument may be specified as in `c+`.